 We rely on a different lawful basis for collecting and using personal data in different situations.

 We collect and use personal information from our customers and staff to comply with our legal obligations.
-For example, we will take copies of documents that identify you so that we can comply with anti-money laundering and counter-terrorist financing requirements.

 We will also from time to time communicate with you information about other services we can offer you and update you about our activities and promotions which may be of interest to you.
 If you would like to stop receiving these emails, you can also click on the “unsubscribe” button at the bottom of the email.
 It may take a few days for this to take place.
 If you ask us to stop contacting you in this way, you can also ask us to start again at any time.

-If we propose to use your information for any other uses, we will ensure that we notify you first.
+If we propose to use your information for any other uses we will ensure that we notify you first.
 If we need your consent to use your information for these other purposes, we will give you the opportunity to opt in or to refuse.
 If you opt in, you will be able to opt out at any time.

 When will we contact any other person about you?

 If you provide us with details of any other person we can contact to discuss your account, we may contact that person and discuss and share the details of your account with that person and deal with that person in relation to your account as if that person was you.
 We may particularly want to do this if we are unable to get in touch with you for any reason.
-If you change your mind, you can email or write to us and have this person taken off your account as an alternate contact person (see ‘How to contact us’ below).
+If you change your mind, you can email or write to us and have this person taken off your account as an alternate contact person (see ‘How can you contact us?’ below).

 Who your information might be shared with